BilgiPasa/sorting-algorithms/README.md

 Speed comparison of the languages (from fastest to slowest**): C (GCC 15), Java (25), C# (.Net 10), Python (3.14).

-I DID NOT copy-pasted any code from any Generative AI prompt.
-I wrote the code of the algorithms that I maintain myself.
+For your information, I (BilgiPasa) don't vibe code.
+I write the code myself.
 I learned these algorithms from websites (for example geeksforgeeks) and videos (for example Bro Code and udiprod channels' videos).
-Also, I don't like using Generative AI and I don't recommend using it.

 *According to my tests when I test with C#.
 (If you compare the sorting algorithms' speed in different languages, you might get a different result.
 For example, when I test with Java, Selection Sort was faster than Insertsion Sort but in C, C# and Python, Insertsion Sort was faster than Selection Sort.
 Also, I didn't compare any language's built-in sorter in this list.)